Dadar railway station: History

 The original Dadar railway station of the GIP Railway (today's Central Railway) was inaugurated sometime between August and October 1853 as Mahim Rd railway station.
-It was renamed as Dadar on “1 October 1856” Regular services to the station began in the same year on the GIPR line.
+It was renamed as Dadar on "1 October 1856" Regular services to the station began in the same year on the GIPR line.
 A station named 'Dadur' existed on the first suburban train service of the erstwhile BB&CI Railway (today's Western Railway), when it began the service on 12 April 1867 (between Bombay Backbay and Viraur), suggesting the WR side station was established sometime in the 1860s.

 On 1 January 1885, the BB&CIR and the GIPR signed an agreement that allowed the interchange of coaches and goods stock.
 The agreement provided each railway the privilege to use the others tracks via Dadur.
 BB&CIR was permitted to send its goods trains to Carnac Bunder on the GIPR side, while GIPR could use the Colaba Terminus station.
 Further it agreed that in the event of public interest, a local passenger train service should be commenced between GIPR's Victoria Terminus, and BB&CIR's Bandra station, via the Dadur Junction.

 The station was among the first (along with Currey Road) to receive colour light signalling in 1920.

 The Tilak bridge that spans over both the Western and Central lines was completed in August 1925, after 8 years of construction.
 It was named so after Independence.
 It was built to replace an old level crossing situated a quarter mile south of its present location.

 The Dadar through cabin was converted to colour signalling in February 1936, following similar endeavours around the stations like Mahim, Bandra, among others.

-On 10th August 1942, a large crowd gathered outside the station.
-This happened in the backdrop of the call for Quite India announced a few days back in Bombay, as well as the arrest of important leaders.
+On 10 August 1942, a large crowd gathered outside the station.
+This happened in the backdrop of the call for Quit India announced a few days back in Bombay, as well as the arrest of important leaders.
 The crowds barged into the station platforms, and people began greasing the rail tracks, and placing obstacles on them, to stop rail traffic.
 A police firing ensued, and several people were injured and killed.

-The express train Terminus on Central line side was constructed and opened on 1968.
+The express train terminus on Central line side was constructed and opened on 1968.

-During the Indo-Pakistan War of 1971 a Jawan Canteen was established in the station to serve Indian soldiers.
+During the India–Pakistan war of 1971 a Jawan Canteen was established in the station to serve Indian soldiers.
 The Canteen was conducted by Wadala Junior Chambers (Founder- Gangaram Joshi), under the guidance of Nanik Rupani, who was the President at that time.
 Trains began terminating and departing from Dadar from May 1974.

 After decades, in 2009, the Midtown terminus of Dadar Western side was inaugurated for increasing more trains on the suburban route and long-distance route for decreasing a load of passengers.
-And the side elevated road which is parallel to Midtown Terminus connects to Tilak Bridge for direct taxi's and another vehicle's movement, was inaugurated in 2014.
-The Cost for construction was ₹30 crore.
+And the side elevated road which is parallel to Midtown Terminus connects to Tilak Bridge for direct taxis' and another vehicles' movement, was inaugurated in 2014.
+The cost for construction was ₹30 crore.